 Hedging relationship description The hedges are used against interest rate risk, specifically changes in the fair value of fixed-rate assets and liabilities resulting from changes in a specific reference rate.
 Hedged items Fixed-rate PLN, EUR and USD current accounts are the hedged items.
+Hedging instruments Hedging instruments include standard IRS transactions, i.e. plain vanilla IRS in PLN, EUR and USD, in which the Bank receives a fixed interest rate and pays a floating rate based on WIBOR 6M, WIBOR 3M, EURIBOR 6M, EURIBOR 3M, USD SFROIS.
+Fairvelue

+IRS Nominal value Fair value

+Assets

-Hedging instruments PLN, EUR and USD, in v ude standard IRS transactions, i.e which the Bank receives a fixed in VIBOR 6M, WIBOR 3M, EURIBOR terest rate and pays IDC Nominal value Fair value IRS Nominal value Assets Liabilities 31.03.2024 13,941,863 52,911 655,899 31.12.2023 11,315,595 67,980 630,468 Presentation of result on the hedged and - of hedging transactions is recognized on IRS transactions and recognised in Interest income.
+31.03.2024 13,941,863 52,911 655,899

+31.12.2023 11,315,595 67,980 630,468

+Presentation of result on the hedged and hedging transactions The change in fair value of hedging transactions is recognised in the Result on hedge accounting.
+Interest on IRS transactions and current accounts is recognised in Interest income.